Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/item-types.md

 ![image](/img/assets/mechanics14.png)

+## Data Sources

+When interpreting an event, you will pull data from different sources.
+To excel in your Scout Explorer role, it is best to understand each of these data sources, where to find them and how they can be used in an interpretation.

+Here are the three data source you will use most frequently.

 ### Transaction fields
 **“From” address** - the address the transaction originated by; labeled as “from” on the scanner websites.
 Looks like this: 0x24CA3B4Be3E9Bd11870B5E065bB367cc1708f06C; could be aliased as an ENS (0xmarc.eth).